-The disturbance area associated with the quarry is expected to take place in September.
+The modification area is expected to be cleared and developed in 2018.
 The success rate of the translocation program for Tetratheca juncea is not reliant on if the species is in flower or not and therefore can be undertaken anytime.
 However, it is considered that spring is an ideal translocation time as the Tetratheca juncea will be flowering.
 This will ensure that Tetratheca juncea plants can be confidently identified before translocation occurs.